mirror/boost/boost/libs/parameter/doc/index.rst

        core::depth_first_search(dfs_params()(a0,a1,a2,a3,a4));
    }

-That works nicely, but only because there is only one “out” parameter and it is in the last position.
+That approach works nicely, but only because there is only one “out” parameter and it is in the last position.
 If ``color_map`` had been the first parameter, we would have needed *ten* overloads.
 In the worst case—where the function has five “out” parameters—2\
 :sup:`5` or 32 overloads would be required.
 This “\ `forwarding problem`_\ ” is well-known to generic library authors, and the C++ standard committee is working on a proposal__ to address it.